dimitri/pgloader/pgloader.1.md

-  - type datetime when default "0000-00-00 00:00:00" and not null to timestamptz drop not null drop default
+  - type datetime when default "0000-00-00 00:00:00" and not null to timestamptz drop not null drop default using zero-dates-to-null

   - type datetime when default "0000-00-00 00:00:00"
     to timestamptz drop default
+	using zero-dates-to-null

-  - type timestamp when default "0000-00-00 00:00:00" and not null to timestamptz drop not null drop default
+  - type timestamp when default "0000-00-00 00:00:00" and not null to timestamptz drop not null drop default using zero-dates-to-null

   - type timestamp when default "0000-00-00 00:00:00"
     to timestamptz drop default
+	using zero-dates-to-null

-  - type date when default "0000-00-00" to date drop default
+  - type date when default "0000-00-00" to date drop default using zero-dates-to-null

   - type date to date
   - type datetime to timestamptz